Stars1233/gemma4-browser-extension/README.md

 ### Background Script: The AI Engine

-The background service worker hosts the Transformers.js models and serves as the centralized AI engine.
+The background service worker hosts Transformers.js models as the centralized AI engine.

 **Why this works:**

 - **Persistent model loading**: Models are loaded once and shared across all tabs, side panels, and content scripts.
 This is crucial because loading multi-gigabyte models repeatedly would be impractical.
-- **Longer execution time**: Service workers can stay alive during active ML processing, which is essential for inference tasks that may take several seconds.
+- **Service worker lifetime**: Service workers can stay alive during active ML processing, which is essential for inference tasks that may take several seconds.
 - **Centralized processing**: Multiple components can send inference requests to a single background worker, enabling efficient resource sharing and coordination.
-- **Appropriate for heavy workloads**: ML inference is computationally intensive.
+- **Heavy workloads**: ML inference is computationally intensive.
 The background context is designed to handle such workloads without blocking user interactions.

-**What it does:**
-- Loads and manages FunctionGemma and embedding models
-- Processes inference requests from the side panel
-- Executes agent tool calls (tab management, searches, etc.)
-- Handles feature extraction for RAG
+**What it does**: Loads models, processes inference, executes tools, handles feature extraction.

 ### Side Panel: The User Interface